 Hence, ensure you continue the treatment for at least two months.
 And make sure to check your pothos once a week for re-infestation.

 Horticulture oil works well for your pothos.
 They remove the bugs without damaging the plant.

-Spray your pothos with some plant-based oil to suffocate the pests and prevent them from feeding on your plant.
+Spray your pothos with a plant-based oil to suffocate the pests and prevent them from feeding on your plant.

 Spray the oils at least twice a month to avoid any future infestation.

 If you have difficulty removing the sneaky scales, here’s your go-to solution.
 Diatomaceous earth kills the bugs instantly by getting into their bodies and drying them out.

 8. Sticky Traps

 I am sure most of us have used the yellow sticky traps to eliminate fruit flies in our kitchen.
 But did you know they could be used as bug traps for your pothos?
 Use it in combination with other insecticides for a long-lasting result.

 Or, make your budget-friendly sticky trap.
 Apply petroleum jelly or tacky glue on yellow paper.
 Hang them close to your pothos and attract the bugs to death!

 This is the best solution if you have flying bugs on your pothos.
 It is a gentle botanical treatment that comes in a powder spray form.